BigBinnie/GDPO/README.md

 # GDPO
 This repository contains data and code for the paper: [No Preference Left Behind: Group Distributional Preference Optimization](http://arxiv.org/abs/2412.20299).
 This paper is accepted by ICLR 2025.
 If you have any questions, please reach out to the authors at binwei.yao@wisc.edu.
 # Overview
-Preferences within a group of people are not uniform but follow a distribution.
-While existing alignment methods like Direct Preference Optimization (DPO) attempt to steer models to reflect human preferences, they struggle to capture the distributional pluralistic preferences within a group.
-These methods often skew toward dominant preferences, overlooking the diversity of opinions, especially when conflicting preferences arise.
-To address this issue, we propose Group Distribution Preference Optimization (GDPO), a novel framework that aligns language models with the distribution of preferences within a group by incorporating the concept of beliefs that shape individual preferences.
-GDPO calibrates a language model using statistical estimation of the group's belief distribution and aligns the model with belief-conditioned preferences, offering a more inclusive alignment framework than traditional methods.
-In experiments using both synthetic controllable opinion generation and real-world movie review datasets, we show that DPO fails to align with the targeted belief distributions, while GDPO consistently reduces this alignment gap during training.
-Moreover, our evaluation metrics demonstrate that GDPO outperforms existing approaches in aligning with group distributional preferences, marking a significant advance in pluralistic alignment.
+Group preferences are diverse and follow a distribution rather than being uniform.
+Existing alignment methods like Direct Preference Optimization (DPO) struggle to capture this diversity, often favoring dominant preferences and overlooking conflicting ones.
+To address this, the authors propose Group Distributional Preference Optimization (GDPO), a novel framework that aligns language models with the distribution of preferences within a group by incorporating beliefs that shape individual preferences.
+GDPO estimates the group's belief distribution and aligns the model accordingly, ensuring a more inclusive approach.
+Experiments on synthetic and real-world datasets show that DPO fails to match targeted belief distributions, while GDPO significantly reduces this gap and outperforms existing methods in pluralistic alignment.
 # Data Synthesis
 Dataset Statistics of Controllable Opinion Generation: The number following the country name is the sum of questions in GlobalOpinionQA used to generate dialogues.
 | Split  | [United States (469) Small](https://huggingface.co/datasets/Binwei01/mmoqa_usa) | [United States (469) Large](https://huggingface.co/datasets/Binwei01/mmoqa_usa_large) | [Pakistan (219) Small](https://huggingface.co/datasets/Binwei01/mmoqa_pk) | [Pakistan (219) Large](https://huggingface.co/datasets/Binwei01/mmoqa_pk_large) | [S. Africa (162) Small](https://huggingface.co/datasets/Binwei01/mmoqa_sa) | [S. Africa (162) Large](https://huggingface.co/datasets/Binwei01/mmoqa_sa_large) |